TrellixVulnTeam/swahilipython_SCMU/Doc/library/hashlib.rst

    *password* and *salt* must be :term:`bytes-like objects
    <bytes-like object>`.
 Applications and libraries should limit *password*
-   to a sensible length (e.g. 1024).  *salt* should be about 16 or more bytes from a proper source, e.g. :func:`os.urandom`.
+   to a sensible length (e.g. 1024).  *salt* should be about 16 or more bytes kutoka a proper source, e.g. :func:`os.urandom`.

    *n* is the CPU/Memory cost factor, *r* the block size, *p* parallelization factor and *maxmem* limits memory (OpenSSL 1.1.0 defaults to 32 MiB).